nyoewono/statistics_related_stuff/README.md

 # statistics_related_stuff

 This repository is mainly some of my mini experiment on statistic methods that I am curioused about.
-This actually help me to understand the method better, as we could see the result directly from using the method on some toy dataset or environment.
+This actually help me to understand the method better, as the result can be seen directly from using the method on some toy dataset or environment.

 Hope you enjoy!